What is Codependency?

 Psychology Today defines codependency as, “a term used to describe a relationship in which, by being caring, highly-functional, and helpful, one is said to support, perpetuate, or enable a loved one’s irresponsible or destructive behavior.”
 While caretaking or helping a loved one seems kind and normal, codependent people can enter into relationships with abusive personalities, or people with addictions.

 Some codependents may feel that taking care of people who need it most gives them a sense of worth and they can feel secure from the validation that such relationships give them.
 Furthermore, codependents may be motivated by a lack of self-love, hoping to get the love they pour into others in return.
-Like many types of challenging relation dynamics, codependency can be rooted in childhood, where there was dysfunction.
+Like many types of challenging relational dynamics, codependency can be rooted in childhood, where there was dysfunction.
 Perhaps children learned their only value was in how much they gave to others or received attention when being around family in times of need.

 What Does Codependency Look Like?